ovs367/gulp-assembly-short/README.md

 <h1 align=center>A simple gulp assembly</h1>

-This is short version based on global nodejs variables and "require-dir" pugin.
+This is short version of gulp assembly for pug, html, js, css, scss, font and img.
+It based on global nodejs variables and "require-dir" plugin.

 ## Description